Ways to Donate

 The Annual Funky Monkey Golf Event

-The 4th annual Funky Monkey Golf Event benefits Pekin Park Foundation’s Steve Funk Junior Golf Fund.
-The purpose of the fund is to provide area youth the opportunity to participate in junior golf programs within Pekin Park District at a reduced rate.
+The annual Funky Monkey Golf Event benefits Pekin Park Foundation’s Steve Funk Junior Golf Fund.
+The fund aims to allow area youth to participate in junior golf programs within Pekin Park District at a reduced rate.

-Pekin Park District’s junior golf programs hope to include future Junior City Tournaments as well as other Junior Golf events open to all ages, High School and younger, regardless of income.
+Pekin Park District’s junior golf programs include Junior City Tournaments and other Junior Golf events open to all ages, High School and younger, regardless of income.

 Tree Donor Program